![]() |

 Add the cornflour to the water, stirring well to try and dissolve it.
 Next add in all the other ingredients and stir gently - you want to avoid making the bubbles and froth which sits on top as this actually hinders the bubble making.

-After making this up it's important to leave the mixture to settle for at least an hour, which to be honest is the most difficult part!
+After making this up it's important to leave the mixture to settle for at least an hour, which to be honest is the most difficult part.

 In the meantime you can make the bubble 'wand' by using two straws, and some wool, or string, or shoelace (we used wool so not sure how the other materials work) which is about 6 times the length of one straw.
-Post it through the straws (definitely an adult job although not as tricky as I thought it would be!) and knot it well.
+Post it through the straws (definitely an adult job although not as tricky as I thought it would be) and knot it well.

 Then comes the fun.
 The first few times we tried dipping it didn't seem to work as bubbles popped too easily but don't give up, your patience will definitely be rewarded.
-When you get into 'the flow', boy will those bubbles flow!
-The best technique is to be slow and sure - dip then gently lift, back away and raise your arms slowly, and move backwards to get the bubble going.
-Then just keep going!
+When you get into 'the flow', the bubbles also flow!

 What is PDA (Pathological Demand Avoidance)?